In times of trouble, confusion, murkiness, tumult, chaos, despair, feelings of everything is lost.

 And it's all feeling and wanting to feel good and not wanting to feel guilty.

-And so it's all that's capitalized on.
+And so all that's capitalized on.

-So if you come along now, we've got this circumstance for Cecil.
+So if you come along, now we've got the circumstance for Cecil, Cecil, we named a lion.

-Uh I years ago, 25 years ago, on this program, explained one of the most brilliant techniques of the animal rights movement and the left.
+And by the way, I, ladies and gentlemen, and as guilty as anybody else of something, I, years ago, 25 years ago, on this program, explained one of the most brilliant techniques of the animal rights movement and the left.

 And that is, and by the way, they didn't need a whole lot of help because we humans do this ourselves anyway, when left to our own devices.